lethain/staff-eng/src/markdown/guides/systems-thinking.md

 The other relationship, represented in this article by a dashed line, is an _information link_.
 These indicate that the value of a stock is a factor in the size of a flow.
 Indicated in this diagram by a dashed line.
 The link here shows that the time available for developing features depends on the number of trained managers.

-Often stocks outside of a diagrams scope will be represented as a cloud, indicating that there is something complex happened there that we're not currently exploring.
+Often stocks outside of a diagrams scope will be represented as a cloud, indicating that there is something complex that  happened there that we're not currently exploring.
 It's best practice to label every flow, and to keep in mind that every flow is a rate, whereas every stock is a quantity.

 ## Developer velocity

 When I started thinking of a useful example of where systems thinking is useful, one came to mind immediately.
-Since reading Forgren's [Accelerate](https://lethain.com/accelerate-developer-productivity/) earlier this year, I've spent a lot of time pondering their definition of velocity.
+Since reading Forsgren's [Accelerate](https://lethain.com/accelerate-developer-productivity/) earlier this year, I've spent a lot of time pondering their definition of velocity.

 They focus on four measures of developer velocity: